judahrand/pgjdbc/docs/documentation/head/ssl-client.md

 | verify-ca | Yes | Depends on CA policy | I want my data encrypted, and I accept the overhead.
 I want to be sure that I connect to a server that I trust.|
 | verify-full | Yes | Yes | I want my data encrypted, and I accept the overhead.
 I want to be sure that I connect to a server I trust, and that it's the one I specify.|

-Unlike psql and other libpq based programs the JDBC driver does server certificate validation and hostname verification by default.
-This means that when establishing a SSL connection the JDBC driver will validate the server's identity preventing "man in the middle" attacks.
-It does this by checking that the server certificate is signed by a trusted authority, and that the host you are connecting to is the same as the hostname in the certificate.
-If you have a certificate signed by a global certificate authority (CA), there is nothing further to do because Java comes with copies of the most common CA's certificates.
-If you are dealing with a self-signed certificate though, you need to make this available to the Java client to enable it to validate the server's certificate.

 > ### Note